 (5) The director of the school of nursing at Ohio university.

 (B) The individuals specified in division (A) of this section shall consider including the following provisions in the proposal:

 (1) Establishing a scholarship of sufficient size to permit annually not more than thirty advanced practice nursing students to receive scholarships;

 (2) Specifying that a scholarship, once granted, may be provided to an advanced practice nursing student for not more than three years.

-(C) The individuals specified in division (A) of this section shall submit the proposal for the component to the chancellor of higher education not later than six months after September 6, 2010.
+(C) The individuals specified in division (A) of this section shall submit the proposal for the component to the chancellor of the Ohio board of regents not later than six months after the effective date of this section.
 The chancellor shall review the proposal and determine whether to implement the component as part of the program.

 (D) To be eligible for a scholarship made available under the component, an advanced practice nursing student shall meet all of the following requirements:

 (1) Participate in identified patient centered medical home model training opportunities during nursing school;